varmamcs/csv-parser/README.md

        in to one Object wherein the Records are maintained in a Heap.
 We then sort all those
        objects from the heap and log to standard output.

-Note

-      Due to RAM capacity limitation on my PC i couldn't test the program with file larger than 3 GB.
-      On my PC the datastructure was created in ~30 seconds for a 3 GB file.
-Logging the Json took ~80 seconds.
-      I did quick test to verify the functional aspect of the code to confirm it meets the expected
-      behavior for the tool.